ZaberKo/awesome-docker/README.md

 # awesome-docker
-Maintain many Dockerfile for self-used purpose
+Maintain many useful Dockerfiles for AI and other fun stuff :)